-Slain Cinematographer's Ukrainian relatives sue Alec Baldwin
+Slain cinematographer's Ukrainian relatives sue Alec Baldwin

-The Ukraine-based relatives of a slain cinematographer are seeking damages in her death from actor Alec Baldwin in connection with a fatal shooting on the set of a Western movie, under a lawsuit filed Thursday in Los Angeles.
+SANTA FE, N.M. — Ukrainian relatives of a slain cinematographer are seeking damages in her death from actor Alec Baldwin in connection with a fatal shooting on the set of a Western movie, under a civil lawsuit filed Thursday in Los Angeles.

-The new lawsuit against Amityville-born, Massapequa-raised Baldwin was filed in Los Angeles County Superior Court on behalf of Hutchins' parents and younger sister, who works as a nurse in Ukraine on the outskirts of the capital city of Kyiv and is married to a Ukrainian combatant in the war with Russia.
+The new lawsuit against Baldwin was filed in Los Angeles County Superior Court on behalf of Hutchins' parents and younger sister, who works as a nurse on the outskirts of the Ukrainian capital city of Kyiv and is married to a Ukrainian man fighting in the war against Russia.

-Cinematographer Halyna Hutchins died shortly after being wounded during a rehearsal the movie "Rust" in October 2021 at a film-set ranch on the outskirts of Santa Fe, New Mexico.
+Cinematographer Halyna Hutchins died shortly after being wounded during a rehearsal in the movie “Rust" in October 2021 at a film-set ranch on the outskirts of Santa Fe.
 Baldwin was pointing a pistol at Hutchins when it discharged, killing Hutchins and wounding director Joel Souza.

 Separately, Baldwin and weapons supervisor Hannah Gutierrez-Reed are confronting felony criminal charges of involuntary manslaughter in New Mexico District Court, with a remote first appearance scheduled later this month in which pleas may be entered.
 Baldwin and Gutierrez-Reed have vowed to dispute the charges, while an assistant director has agreed to plead guilty to lesser charges.

-Santa Monica, California-based attorney Gloria Allred described Zemko as a working emergency-room nurse who is raising an infant and 4-year-old child while her husband fights on behalf of Ukraine in the war with Russia.
+Los Angeles-based attorney Gloria Allred described Zemko as a working emergency operating-room nurse who is raising an infant and 4-year-old child while her husband fights in the war.

 At a news conference, Allred said that Zemko “had a very close and loving relationship with her big sister, Halyna, and she feels strongly that anyone who is responsible for her loss must be held accountable.”